NerminkoOmanic/eTIckets/README.md

 username: user2
 password: Reset1

-One user is hardcoded in seeding to just have seelling tickets, other is just with buying history for purpose of content based filtering
+**One of users is hardcoded in seeding to have just active selling tickets, other is just with bought tickets for purpose of content based filtering**

 # Online payment details